Backpacking Sleeping Bags for Cold Weather

 Related: Ultimate Backpacking Gear Checklist

-I should also mention early on that as well as a sleeping bag, a sleeping mat or pad is essential to stay warm when sleeping on the ground.
+I should also mention early on that as well as a sleeping bag, a sleeping pad is essential to stay warm when sleeping on the ground.
 Stay tuned for our guide to sleeping pads (coming soon).

 Not sure which sleeping bag to get for traveling?
 Check out our top list of backpacking sleeping bags for cold climates using the quick links below.